Elastic Container Service (ECS)#

 $ pip install dask-cloudprovider[aws]

-In the networking section, select the default VPC and all the subnets available in that VPC.
+For Networking, select the default VPC and all the subnets available in that VPC

 Get the Amazon Resource Name (ARN) for the cluster you just created.